 Simply saturate a sponge with water, add a few drops of lemon essential oil, and microwave it for about two minutes.
 The steam coming off the sponge will help loosen up the food splatters, making it so much easier to wipe your microwave clean afterward!

-Learn more about this microwave cleaning method, as well as a simple alternative, in this post.
+Learn more about this microwave cleaning method, as well as a simple alternative.

 7. Kitchen & Bathroom “Miracle Cleaner”